School Performance Data

 We are required to publish how much PE and Sports Premium money we receive and how we have chosen to spend that money.

-This means that all children have their PE teaching by well trained professionals, and have access to a range of extra curricular sporting activities.
-The impact of our PE provision can be demonstrated well by our ‘Silver’ School Games award, which underwent external validation in 2016/17.
+This means that all children have their PE teaching by well-trained professionals, and have access to a range of extracurricular sporting activities.

 Under the Equality Act (2010) we are required to publish annual Equalities data and Equality objective(s) every four years.